 Before moving in to a property payment of the first month’s rent and tenancy deposit must be made by bank transfer or debit card (we do not accept cash or credit cards).

 Funds must be cleared before keys can be released.

 If in any doubt as to what is included within the let (i.e. furniture, appliances etc.) you should seek further clarification prior to submitting your application.

 In most instances, the tenancy you are applying for is a fixed initial term and then monthly periodic thereafter.
-If at any points both parties wish to extend the tenancy, a fee of £ 90 (£ 75+vat) will be payable for renewing or extending the tenancy agreement on each occasion, irrespective of the length of the extended period or the type of agreement.
+If at any points both parties wish to extend the tenancy, a fee of £60 including VAT will be payable for renewing or extending the tenancy agreement on each occasion, irrespective of the